Skip to main content

 Title: Evaluating Usability and Feasibility of Implementing Cancer Epidemiology Maps for SEER Registry End Users

-During this seminar, two early career researchers will share about new tools they're developing to advance cancer research.
-Ino de Bruijn will share about the HTAN Data Portal that contains multi-dimensional data from the Human Tumor Atlas Network and the open source cBioPortal tool for visualization, analysis, and download of cancer genomics data being developed in Dr. Nikolaus Schultz's lab.
-Erin Wissler Gerdes will then present on the implementation, evaluation, and usability of an interactive risk mapping tool to estimate cancer rates and risk in small geographic regions being developed in Dr. Jacob Oleson's lab.
-Register here.
+During this seminar, two early career researchers shared about new tools they're developing to advance cancer research.
+Ino de Bruijn shared about the HTAN Data Portal that contains multi-dimensional data from the Human Tumor Atlas Network and the open source cBioPortal tool for visualization, analysis, and download of cancer genomics data being developed in Dr. Nikolaus Schultz's lab.
+Erin Wissler Gerdes then presented on the implementation, evaluation, and usability of an interactive risk mapping tool to estimate cancer rates and risk in small geographic regions being developed in Dr. Jacob Oleson's lab.
+Play the video [56 min].

 Video: Representing and Embedding Tissue Structures